Fats and Oils

 - TBA Rancidity (TBAR) testing also measures aldehydes created during the oxidation of lipids.

-- Free Fatty Acids (FFA) testing determines the amount of fatty acids that are liberated from their triglyceride structure.
+- Free Fatty Acids (FFA) testing determines the number of fatty acids that are liberated from their triglyceride structure.
 This reaction causes a lipid to become slightly acidic.

 - Oil Stability Index (OSI) and Active Oxygen Method (AOM) testing subject the lipid to adverse conditions to determine how resistant a lipid is to oxidation.